 Hunger Free Colorado provides the trained and knowledgeable staff, materials and equipment needed to assist your patrons with eligibility screening for all federal nutrition assistance programs as well as completing the online or paper application for food stamps.
 We have partnered with a variety of organizations and companies for food stamp application assistance like Save-a-lot, Mission Hills Church Food Bank, and Adams County Food Distribution.

 For more information, contact Maryann McLendon at (303) 228-7976.

-The statewide Hunger Free Hotline is a bilingual, toll-free number that connects people to needed food and nutrition.
+The statewide Hunger Free Hotline is a bilingual, toll-free number that connects people to food and nutrition resources.
 It is a free “one-stop” resource that offers geographically-based referrals to both public and private food assistance programs throughout the state.
 All calls are kept confidential.

 Our food assistance navigators provide tailored referrals for federal and charitable food programs from more than 1,200 available resources in the Hunger Free Hotline database.
 They screen for all federal nutrition assistance programs.

 Your organization can be a resource for people struggling to make ends meet and put food on their tables.
 If involved with any type of food assistance, please consider adding your agency to our database.
 This is not limited to but could include food pantries, congregate meal sites, holiday meal sites, mobile feeding sites, summer meal sites, home-delivered meal programs and nutrition education.
 Applicable information to share for our hotline database includes your service areas, access requirements (if any), populations served, types of food provided, hours of operation, donations accepted at sites and volunteers needed.

-For more information about the Hunger Free Hotline, or to become a resource in our database, please email Maryann Long.
+For more information about the Hunger Free Hotline, or to become a resource in our database, please email Maryann McLendon.

 Hunger Free Colorado can assist county Department of Human Services with SNAP outreach.
 Partnerships are tailored to the area and county’s needs.